-I’ve been a professional bookkeeper and BAS Agent for 14 years.
+I’ve been a professional bookkeeper and BAS Agent for over 15 years.
 I’ve worked with many business owners in a number of different industries who’ve either never had bookkeepers in the past, and some where I’ve taken over from a previous bookkeeper.

 In my experience, the bookkeeping industry is a very collaborative one.
 There’s way too much work out there for all of us to handle, so don’t necessarily consider each other competition.
 Bookkeepers and BAS Agents are generally small business owners too, and we understand the struggles of the small business owner in general.
 We take pride in our work, conduct ourselves with integrity, and truly strive to do everything we can to empower our clients around their accounts.

 Recently I came across a client who’s bookkeeper did not hold the same standards and care as I do, and those of many of my bookkeeper colleagues.
 Unfortunately this isn’t the first time I’ve come across a bookkeeper who has provided a less than satisfactory service and it’s really disappointing that there are those out there who portray themselves to be professionals, but really do not have any idea what they’re doing, and have no business doing it (this can be said for the shonks in many industries, but we won’t go there).

 Here are my top five tips on things you can do as a small business owner to ensure that there isn’t a problem with your bookkeeper, and that you’ve made the best decision in engaging them.

 If you are registered for GST, you really should be engaging a BAS Agent, not just a bookkeeper